FreeProving/free-compiler/CONTRIBUTING.md

 TODO

+## Additional Software

+In addition to the required software listed in the [README][freec/README], we recommend using the following additional software during development.
+Both of these tools are used to make sure that we are using a consistent code style throughout the project and are described in more detail in the [Haskell Styleguide](#haskell-styleguide) below.

+ - [Brittany][software/brittany], 0.12.1.1
+ - [HLint][software/hlint], version 2.2.11

+The versions mentioned above are the versions used by our [CI pipeline](#the-ci-pipeline).
+Both tools must be installed in order to [run the CI pipeline locally](#running-the-pipeline-locally).
+If you are not planning to make changes that involve the CI pipeline (i.e., modify Markdown documentation only), you do not have to install these tools.

 ## Directory Structure

 In this section, we would like to give you a quick overview over what files are part of this repository, where they can be found and what's their purpose.